We continue by telling people that they can look into the history and learn more about the cartograph. History

 Early versions of systems theory assumed that systems could be 'optimized' to a single condition.
 CAS analysis assumes that more than one system state can satisfy optimizing criteria, and so the system is able to gravitate to multiple equilibria.

-A regime of particular fitness that an agent can occupy.
+Read more and see related content for Multiple Equilibria →A regime of particular fitness that an agent can occupy.

 Fitness ‘peaks’ are regimes wherein a given agent behavior maximizes energetic returns while minimizing outputs.
 Peaks are thus optimum behaviors in phase space - though there may be numerous peaks, each employing different strategies.
-See also {{Fitness-Landscape}} Learn more →
+See also {{Fitness-Landscape}} Read more and see related content for Fitness Peaks →Emergent states often constrain the agents that initially formed that state.

 An enslaved state can persist as an attractor (see Attractor States) within a Fitness Landscape.